OllanatytamboOllanatytambo UrubamabaUrubamaba PisacPisac

 The Sacred Valley of the Incas is exactly that, sacred.
 And we can totally see why.
 After our stint in the jungle, where we lived with a Shipibo shaman, who told us about his second home settled in the valley near Pisac and surrounded by nothing but nature and history, we wanted in.

-So when we arrived into Cusco city, impressed but not dazzled, we yearned for the lush green valleys where too many travellers choose to skip, only to explore the city and visit the popular Machu Picchu.
+So when we arrived in Cusco city, impressed but not dazzled, we yearned for the lush green valleys that too many travellers choose to skip, only to explore the city and visit the popular Machu Picchu.

 If you’re debating whether to take some time to do the same, the simple answer is yes.
 Enjoy Cusco city and all it has to offer, but save as much time and your budget for the valley.
 Sure if the highly intelligent Inca race decided it was good enough to call home, surely it’s worth our prying eyes and inquisitive nose.